01-edu/UX-UI/subjects/ux/going-on-holidays-with-friends/prototyping/README.md

 **Deliverables:**

-- Paper prototype
+- A paper prototype
-- Wireframes (mid-fi) to upload on the platform
+- Wireframes (mid-fi) to upload on the Figma

 **Tips:** Vocabulary